Stat Trek

 • The number of degrees of freedom is 14.
 (In situations like this, the number of degrees of freedom is equal to number of observations minus 1.
 Hence, the number of degrees of freedom is equal to 15 - 1 or 14.)

-First, we select "mean score" from the dropdown box in the T Distribution Calculator.
+First, we select "Sample mean" from the dropdown box in the T Distribution Calculator, and "P(X ≤ x̅)" from the Probability dropdown box.
 Then, we plug the known inputs (cumulative probability, standard deviation, sample mean, and degrees of freedom) into the calculator and hit the Calculate button.
-The calculator reports that the population mean is 111.2.
+The calculator reports that the population mean is about 111.2.

 Thus, if the principal's assessment of the IQ of his faculty is correct, we conclude that the average IQ of a teacher in the district is 111.2.